Last Update: 13 February 2018

 NOAA has provided a ranking tool to put the data into greater context.
 Using 123 years of recorded data, the tool shows you how data for a particular time period compares to historical data for that time period.

 The chart below uses the Year-to-Date feature to show how warm or cool the year has been up to that point compared to previous years up to that point.
-For example, the average temperature in Georgia from January 1, 2017 to February 28, 2017 was 54.8 ºF (blue bar).
-Historically, the average temperature during that period is 47.4 °F (blue line).
+For example, the average temperature in Georgia from January 1, 2017 to February 28, 2017 was 54.8 ºF (orange bar).
+Historically, the average temperature during that period is 47.4 °F (black line).
 This is a departure from the historical average of +7.4 °F. In 123 years of record keeping, January 1, 2017 to February 28, 2017 was the 3rd warmest such time period of any year.
 The average temperature in Georgia between January 1, 2017 and June 30, 2017 was 67.3 °F while the historical average temperature for that time period is 63.8 °F. In 123 years of record keeping, January 1, 2017 to June 30, 2017 was the warmest such time period of any year.

 City of Atlanta Average Temperature